-For the sake of management purposes, The Holden Arboretum has been organized into 14 natural areas.
-Some of these natural areas are well known, such as Pierson Creek Valley, Bole Woods, Carver’s Pond, Little Mountain, and Stebbins’ Gulch; and others are less well known and visited.
-Some of Holden natural areas are open to the public while others are closed to the public and accessible only with a guide or permit.
-In the future, a goal is to provide more guests more opportunities to visit Holden natural areas without putting people or these natural areas at risk.
+The Holden Arboretum is organized into 14 natural areas.
+Some of these natural areas are well known, such as Pierson Creek Valley, Bole Woods, Carver’s Pond, Little Mountain, and Stebbins Gulch while others are less well-known and visited.
+Some of Holden natural areas are open to the public while others are closed and accessible only with a guide or permit.
+In the future, a goal is to provide guests with more opportunities to visit Holden natural areas without putting people or these natural areas at risk.

 In these areas, you will find a range of plant communities, including:

 Holden forest remnants range from our relatively common beech-maple forest we see in Bole Woods and the Woodland Trail to the less common forest type, the white pine-hemlock-northern hardwood forest on Little Mountain.

 Holden meadows are agricultural remnants, but many have been managed as meadows for the past 75 or 100 years.
 Common field nesting birds such as the red-wing blackbird nest in these fields, as well as rare bird species such as the eastern meadowlark and the bobolink.
 Likewise our meadows have native and non-native plant species and common and rare native plant species.

 The topography of The Holden Arboretum owes a great deal to water and gravity.
 These two elements combine to create numerous perennial and intermittent streams, the Pierson Creek Valley, Stebbins Gulch, and unique ecosystems such as Brainard Fen.
 Holden also has 52 acres of ponds, which range from well-managed examples such as Corning Lake to purely aesthetic ponds like Heath Pond in the Helen S. Layer Rhododendron Garden.